Iran religion; History of Iran religion from Zoroastrian to Islam

 But in the case of the Baha'i sect, since the Baha'is are not part of the divine religions, contrary to the claims of the Baha'is who believe that Baha'i is a new religion, and as a political party and opposition to the Islamic system, they are engaged in political activities against the Islamic Republic of Iran and Islam and Shiites.
 Therefore, the Islamic Republic of Iran does not recognize them due to these and other factors.

 With the Arab invasion of Iran, most Iranians change their religion to Islam.
-In the Safavid dynasty, Shia Islam became the official religion of Iran till today.
+In the Safavid dynasty, Shia Islam became the official religion of Iran today.
 From that era, many mosques with incredible Iranian architecture were built around Iran that become one of the most important attractions in Iran tourism.

 Muslims believe that God sent the Quran to Prophet Mohammed through an angel called Gabriel.
 According to their beliefs, many prophets have sent a revelation and Muhammad is the last one and also believe that Islam is the most complete and last divine religion.